-The Company's capital resources include existing cash and cash equivalents of \$9,561 and trade and other receivables of \$1,920.
-The Company anticipates that during the next year, it will use a substantial portion of available capital resources to pay trade payables and accrued liabilities and commitments related to ongoing exploration activities in Mexico and Peru.
-The Company anticipates that it will need to raise additional capital in the future to continue project development in Mexico and Peru as well as receive continued support from vendors.
+The Company anticipates that during the next year, a substantial portion of available capital resources will be used to pay trade payables and accrued liabilities and commitments related to ongoing exploration activities in Mexico and Peru.
+The Company anticipates the future need to raise additional capital to further project development in Mexico and Peru as well as receive continued vendor support.

 The Company does not generate cash flows from operations and accordingly, the Company will need to raise additional funds by entering into a joint venture agreement or through the issuance of securities or resource secured debt.
-Although, the Company has been successful in raising funds in the past there can be no assurance that the Company will be able to raise sufficient funds in the future, in which case the Company may be unable to meet its obligations as they come due in the normal course of business.
+Although, the Company has been successful in raising funds in the past there can be no assurance that the Company will be able to raise sufficient funds in the future, in which case the Company may be unable to meet obligations in the normal course of business.
 These factors may cast significant doubt regarding the Company's ability to continue as a going concern.
-Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statement of financial position.
+Should the Company be unable to discharge liabilities in the normal course of business, the net realizable value of the Company's assets may be materially less than amounts on the statement of financial position.